-- We have a history of operating losses and may not achieve or sustain profitability in the future. - We have a short operating history at our current scale in a rapidly evolving industry. - We may be unable to retain our current clients, attract new clients, and increase the number of our clients' customers that use our solutions or sell additional functionality to our clients. - We may be adversely affected by the COVID-19 global pandemic and related responsive actions. - Efforts to attract new clients may be unsuccessful. - · We may be unable to expand our direct and channel sales capabilities, grow our marketing reach and increase sales productivity. - · We expect our revenue mix to vary over time, which could affect our gross margin and results of operations. - Our business could be adversely affected if our clients and their customers are not satisfied with the timing or quality of implementation services provided by us or our partners. - · Our financial and operating results are subject to seasonality and cyclicality. - Certain of our key performance indicators are subject to inherent challenges in measurement. - Our business depends, in large part, on our proprietary network of global, regional, and local banking partners and our relationships with other third parties. - The estimates of market opportunity and our ability to capture a meaningful share of this payment volume may prove to be inaccurate. - Our education business may be adversely affected by decreases in enrollment or tuition, or increased operating expenses for our clients. - · The healthcare industry is rapidly evolving. - Our travel business may be sensitive to events affecting the travel industry in general. - We may be unable to enter or expand into new verticals, including our relatively new B2B payment vertical. - · There could be consolidation in the payment processing or enablement industry.
+- We have a history of operating losses and may not achieve or sustain profitability in the future. - · We have a short operating history at our current scale in a rapidly evolving industry. - · We may experience quarterly fluctuations in operating results. - We may be unable to retain our current clients, attract new clients, and increase the number of our clients' customers that use our solutions or sell additional functionality to our clients. - · Efforts to attract new clients may be unsuccessful. - · We may be unable to expand our direct and channel sales capabilities, grow our marketing reach and increase sales productivity. - We expect our revenue mix to vary over time, which could affect our gross profit, gross margin and results of operations. - Our business could be adversely affected if our clients and their customers are not satisfied with the timing or quality of implementation services provided by us or our partners. - · Our financial and operating results are subject to seasonality and cyclicality. - We are exposed to fluctuations in foreign currency exchange rates that could materially and adversely affect our cash flows and results of operations. - · Certain of our key performance indicators are subject to inherent challenges in measurement. - Our business depends, in large part, on our proprietary network of global, regional, and local banking partners and our relationships with other third parties. - · Our markets are highly competitive. - The estimates of market opportunity and our ability to capture a meaningful share of this payment volume may prove to be inaccurate. - Our education business may be adversely affected by decreases in enrollment or tuition, or increased operating expenses for our clients. - The healthcare industry is rapidly evolving.

+- · Our travel business may be sensitive to events affecting the travel industry in general. - We may be unable to enter or expand into new verticals, including our relatively new B2B payment vertical. - There could be consolidation in the payment processing or enablement industry. - We may be adversely impacted by worldwide global economic and political instability.